Renouncing Your US Citizenship and Tax Implications for Expats

 The tax implications of renouncing your US citizenship can be a complicated and time-consuming process.
 To reach the finish line, you will need to:

 Depending on your financial details, you may also need to pay the US exit tax.
-We’ll talk more about that below, but for now, let’s take a closer look at the steps of renouncing your US citizenship.
+We’ll talk more about that below, but first, let’s take a closer look at the steps of renouncing your US citizenship.

 You can’t renounce US citizenship without a passport issued by a foreign country.
 Without a foreign passport, the State Department will deny your request.
 This is to ensure that you are not rendered “stateless,” which would make it virtually impossible for you to: